iotaledger/iota.rs/documentation/docs/node_api_core.md

 Calls `GET /api/core/v2/milestones/{milestoneId}/utxo-changes`.

-Gets all UTXO changes of a given milestone by Milestone ID.
+Gets all UTXO changes of a given milestone by milestone identifier.

 ## Request